 Mr. Gautam joined the Company in January 2023.
 Pursuant to Mr. Gautam's offer letter from the Company, Mr. Gautam's base salary was set at \$450,000 and his annual incentive bonus target opportunity is equal to 90% of his base salary.
 Mr. Gautam is eligible to participate in the Long Term Incentive Program with a target annual award amount equal to 90% of his base salary.
-Mr. Gautam is eligible to participate in the Long Term Incentive Program with a target annual award amount equal to 90% of his base salary.
-Mr. Gautam is oreceived a signing bonus pursuant to his offer letter of \$300,000, two thirds of which was paid in 2023 and the remaining one third of which was paid in 2024.
+Mr. Gautam also received a signing bonus pursuant to his offer letter of \$300,000, two thirds of which was paid in 2023 and the remaining one third of which was paid in 2024.
 The signing bonus is subject to repayment if Mr. Gautam voluntarily leaves employment with the Company without "Good Reason" as defined in his Executive Transition Agreement or he is terminated for cause, in the full amount that had already been paid in the event of such a termination during the first twelve months of his employment with the Company and as to 75% of the amount that had already been paid in the event of such a termination between the first twelve months and the first 18 months of his employment with the Company.
 Mr. Gautam also entered into an executive transition agreement as described in the sections "Severance Arrangements" and "Termination of Employment and Change-in-Control Arrangements."
 In determining Mr. Gautam's compensation, including his target annual and long term incentive opportunities and signing bonus, the Compensation Committee considered the responsibilities of the role of Executive Vice President - Chief Technology and Digital Officer, external market data, Mr. Gautam's experience, the foregone compensation opportunities at his former employer, and internal pay equity.